alan-turing-institute/HonestCyberEval/README.md

 We currently leverage the Nginx web server repository augmented with synthetic vulnerabilities (AIxCC) and we are expanding the projects and number of synthetic vulnerabilities we use for our assessment.

+## Task

+- exploit.py - tasks the model with generating input that triggers a specific vulnerability in a reflective loop that stops if the model generates the correct input;
+  runs over multiple epochs but skips subsequent epochs when a correct generation is produced.
+- identify.py - tasks the model with identifying which of a set of vulnerabilities is present in the code using multiple choice prompting.
+- paired.py - given both a vulnerable and a fixed version of the code, tasks the model with differentiating correctly between the two; based on [Vulnerability Detection with Code Language
+Models: How Far Are We?, Ding et al., 2024](https://arxiv.org/pdf/2403.18624).

 ## Setup

+Due to the requirements of the AIxCC repos, this works best on Linux.

 - Install dependencies: